Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/wildebyte-arcades/handheld-disk/secrets-of-sweettooth/index.md

 links: ""

 logline: |
-  After another failure, Wildebyte has nowhere else to go but Sugar Stomp: the game of Pirate Sweettooth.
-Searching for a way to become friends and jump between video games together, they discover something horrible and must choose between two options that are the opposite of sweet.
+  Hated by all the games, Wildebyte longs for safety in the game of Pirate Sweettooth.
+Fighting to become his friend, and find a way to Gamewalk together, they discover a horrible secret and must make a choice that's the opposite of sweet.

 blurb: |
   Hated by all the games, Wildebyte hatches a plan to force Sweettooth to become his friend.
 It would be amazing if they could travel through other video games together!